dropbox/AffectedModuleDetector/README.md

     - PreviousCommit: compare against the previous commit
     - ForkCommit: compare against the commit the branch was forked from
     - SpecifiedBranchCommit: compare against the last commit of `$specifiedBranch` using `git rev-parse` approach.
-    - SpecifiedBranchCommit2: compare against the nearest ancestors with `$specifiedBranch` using `git merge base` approach.
+    - SpecifiedBranchCommitMergeBase: compare against the nearest ancestors with `$specifiedBranch` using `git merge base` approach.

  **Note:** specify the branch to compare changes against using the `specifiedBranch` configuration before the `compareFrom` configuration
  - `excludedModules`: A list of modules that will be excluded from the build process